pkucmus/backpack-checker/README.md

 ### Checkers

 You can use the premade checkers.
-To do that you will need to define some data for them.
+To do that, you'll need to define some data for them.

-As you will see in the examples bellow, you can modify those quite a lot: you can make a `__init__` to provide args to the checker, you can overload the `name` and `explanation` properties to base the verbiage on something dynamic.
+As you'll see in the examples below, you can customize these extensively: you can create a `__init__` method to provide arguments to the checker or override the `name` and `explanation` properties to make the messaging dynamic.

 For example: